khulnasoft-lab/design.khulnasoft.com/contents/content/ui-text.md

 | --- |  ---  |
 | To link Sentry to GitLab, enter your Sentry URL and Auth Token. | In order to link Sentry to GitLab, enter your Sentry URL and Auth Token. |
 | Use this token to validate received payloads. | Use this token to validate the received payloads. |

+### When extra words provide clarity

+Sometimes an extra word or two are required for clarity.

+For example, if the context clearly refers to the object, you can use a verb or adjective by itself.
+- **Example:** `Edit` or `Closed`

+If the context isn’t clear enough, use an object.
+- **Example:** `Edit issue` or `Closed issues`

 ## Clear error messages